 - Make-ahead tips: Slice all the ingredients a day ahead.
 Store the citrus in one airtight container, and the shallot and fennel in another.
 Keep refrigerated.
 You can also make the dressing a day ahead and refrigerate it in a tightly covered mason jar.
 When you’re ready to serve the salad, all that is left to do is quickly assemble and dress it.

 - Leftovers and storage: This citrus salad is best eaten and finished immediately.
 But if you foresee leftovers, don’t dress the salad all at once, and instead dress individual servings.
 Store leftover salad in an airtight container for 2 days.
-Remaining dressing should be stored, covered, in the fridge for up to 5 days.
+Store the remaining dressing, covered, in the fridge for up to 5 days.

 Good choice of ingredients that paired well together.
 I substituted sumac for lemon zest and added cucumber and clementines.
 I also cut up the citruses into smaller pieces.
 Overall tasted good, but I feel as though the dressing could have been more flavourful.